Events & Performances

 The learning format includes group instruction, independent study, and performance rehearsal, as well as scheduled time for research, collaboration with others in the residency, and to just hang with like-minded artists.

 Program sessions are led by the faculty of internationally and nationally recognized performing and teaching artists.
-In addition to instructions in Blackstorytelling, additional workshops in African movement and music are also included to ground participants in the understanding that blackstorytelling encompasses a variety of artistic and cultural expressions.
+In addition to instructions in Blackstorytelling, elective workshops in African Dance and Djembe Drum circle are also included to ground participants in the understanding that blackstorytelling encompasses a variety of artistic and cultural expressions.

-There will be semi-public performance opportunities during the residency and a final culminating performance, where participants showcase what they have learned.
+There will be semi-public performance opportunities during the residency and a final culminating performance.

 When: